Novocain1/pricingcalccs/README.md

 ## Acknowledgments

 - Special thanks to all contributors who have helped shape this project
+- Claude, an AI assistant from Anthropic, was used as a development tool to help design, refine, and document this application
 - Inspired by retail pricing best practices and industry standards